Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 What you'll do: Start registration → sign in through the OAuth flow → return to VS Code.

-1. Click the registration prompt or open the command palette and run: dbt: Register dbt extension.
+1. Click the registration prompt or open the command palette and type: **dbt: Register dbt extension.**
 2. In the browser registration form, select **Sign in** at the bottom of the form.
 3. Enter your email address associated with your dbt account and click **Continue**.
 If you don't remember your password, see [Recover your login](#recover-your-login) for help.
 4. You'll then have the option to select your existing dbt account.